 UPDATED NOTICE: On January 5, 2021, Virginia Mason Health System and CHI Franciscan Health announced that they have finalized the agreement regarding the transaction they first announced in July 2020.
-Pursuant to RCW 19.390, the two health systems have filed a formal notice of the agreement, and the Antitrust Division is reviewing the transaction to determine whether it will reduce competition in violation of state and federal antitrust laws.
+Pursuant to RCW 19.390, the Antitrust Division began a review of the affiliation and conducted an extensive examination.
+Over the course of several months, division staff interviewed competitors, major insurance providers, employers, labor groups, consumers and citizen advocacy groups.
+Staff also examined documentation required by that law along with thousands of pages of additional documents.

 The Office of the Attorney General's Antitrust Division is responsible for enforcing Federal and Washington State Antitrust Laws.
 This includes antitrust provisions of Washington's Unfair Business Practices-Consumer Protection Act.
 The division also brings actions in federal court under Sections One and Two of the Sherman Act.
 The Antitrust Division investigates complaints about potential anti-competitive activity.